WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/about_workflow.md

 ## Unit testing

 Before merging the PR, PSake will test the module with Pester and PSScriptAnalyzer.
-This will be done multiple times on different operating systems (Windows, Linux, Mac OS).
+The tests will be performed on different operating systems (Windows, Linux, Mac OS).
 The Pester tests are located in [tests/](../../tests) and the PSScriptAnalyzer settings can be found in [ScriptAnalyzerSettings.psd1](../../tests/ScriptAnalyzerSettings.psd1).

 Reference: